Interstate 476 south at the Lehigh Tunnel on the Pennsylvania Turnpike Northeastern Extension. 12/19/16

 Groundbreaking in December 1985 celebrated the resumption of work on the Mid-County Expressway between Interstate 95 and MacDade Boulevard in Ridley Township.
 Additional law suits followed, focusing on wetland impacts and the need for a "Section 404 Permit" from the Army Corps of Engineers.
 Delays ensued, and Interstate 476 construction was pushed back to February 1988 and July 1988, when work resumed on the six remaining segments.3

 The U.S. District Court issued an order that effectively dismissed all cases on May 1, 1990.
-A year and a half later on December 19, 1991,4 Interstate 476 was completed between Interstate 95 and Chemical Road at a cost of $581.3-million.3 The connector to then-Pennsylvania 9 and the Northeast Extension of the Pennsylvania Turnpike followed on December 16, 1992.4
+A year and a half later on December 19, 1991,4 Interstate 476 was completed between Interstate 95 and Chemical Road at a cost of $581.3 million.3 The connector to then-PA 9 and the Northeast Extension of the Pennsylvania Turnpike followed on December 16, 1992.4

 Extension of the Interstate 476 designation onto the Northeast Extension was sought to link the toll road and Mid-County Expressway as one seamless route.
 The toll road, opened in 1957, was not Interstate standard due to the two-lane Lehigh Tunnel northwest of Allentown.
 Work to add a second bore and eliminate a notorious bottleneck commenced on February 14, 1989 and was finished on November 22, 1991.
 Completion of the tunnel project made the NE Extension eligible for inclusion into the Interstate system.
 AASHTO approved the extension of I-476 on April 23, 1995, followed by Federal Highway Administration approval on November 1, 1996.